middleverse/MiddleVerse/README.md

 TS, Node.js, mostly backend, bit of frontend, tiny bit of devops, even tinier bit of math, and probably some writing.

-Interested in everything, focusing on a few.
+Interested in everything, focused on a few.